Five golden rules to win more work from existing clients

 Winning new clients is time-consuming and expensive.
-You have to invest in marketing, prepare for and go to pitches, and constantly work on your business development.
-Amongst all the effort, it’s easy to forget that the simplest source of revenue lies right under our noses – and that’s with existing clients.
+You have to invest in marketing, prepare for and go to pitches, and continuously work on your business development.
+Amongst all the effort, it’s easy to forget that the most straightforward source of revenue lies right under our noses – and that’s with existing clients.

 They’re the people you’ve already won over, established a relationship with and know very well.
 So what’s stopping you from attracting repeat business from them?

 It’s time to roll up your sleeves and focus on sales, upselling and marketing yourself in ways you might sometimes neglect.
 The following five golden rules will get you started.

 If you want to keep customers coming back for more, you have to do an excellent job for them every single time.
 Become the supplier they can rely.
 The very person who understands their business inside-out and always makes a difference – that’s whether you’re delivering exceptional copy, a new brand identity, a website, app or marketing campaign.

 Walt Disney once said: “Whatever you do, do it well.
 Do it so well that when people see you do it, they will want to come back and see you do it again, and they will want to bring others and show them how well you do what you do.”